 - Dimensions Performance Group

 They are composed of MCC students to showcase musical performance talents.
 Perform on and off-campus.

 Provides Christian fellowship and serves as a Christian witness to the campus and community.

 - Culture Club

-MCC Culture Club promotes student diversity, multicultural awareness, and coordinates activities for the benefit of the entire educational community.
-They promote social interaction through events that encourage a clear and continuous exchange of ideas between the students, faculty, staff, and the college administration.
-The Eagles of Elegance functions under this organization.
+MCC Culture Club promotes student diversity and multicultural awareness, as well as coordinates activities for the benefit of the entire educational community.
+Members promote social interaction through events that encourage a clear and continuous exchange of ideas between the students, faculty, staff and the college administration.
+The Eagles of Elegance group functions under this organization.
 The club is open to all MCC students.

 - Fellowship of Christian Athletes (FCA)

 Open to all students and athletes to have a time of Christian fellowship and fun.

 Meridian Community College SGA was formed to deal effectively with student affairs, develop good citizens through government experience, work with the administration in all matters affecting students' welfare, and direct student endeavors that may benefit the students.
 MCC SGA is open to all students who are enrolled in at least one credit hour at MCC.

 Eagle Esports - Eagle Esports was organized to provide a fair and welcoming environment for all those interested in Esports and the competitions involved.
 Eagle Esports is open to all MCC students in good academic standing.